 The health of Milwaukee County employees, contractors, and visitors is of utmost importance.
 In accordance with guidance from the Centers for Disease Control (CDC) and public health experts, Milwaukee County employees, contractors, and their supervisors should follow the procedures in this Administrative Order to respond to an individual with a confirmed case of COVID-19, a symptomatic person in the workplace, and employees and contractors who have exposure to COVID-19.

-Version 5 of this Administrative Order replaces 20-7v4 as of March 4, 2021.
-This version:
+Version 8 of this Administrative Order replaces 20-7v7 as of August 19, 2021.
+This version reflects recent updated guidance from the Centers for Disease Control (CDC) and: